cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 - **Impassable Systems**
 Claims may not target Asteroid Fields or Supernovae.
 - **Obstacles**
-When computing the range of a Claim, **Supernovae** and **Collapsed Space-Time** block the range. **Asteroid Fields/Belts** also block the range for races which do not start with the Antimass Deflectors Technology
+When computing the range of a Claim,
+	- **Supernovae** and **Collapsed Space-Time** block the range.
+	- **Asteroid Fields/Belts** block the range for races which do not start with the Antimass Deflectors Technology.
+	- **Standing Grav-Wave** block the range except in the direction indicated by the token.
 - **Flippable Wormholes**
 When computing the range of a Claim, treat flippable Wormholes as having both sides active.
 - **Sovereign Space**